kristomu/reconstruction-of-zzt/readme.md

 - Trying to create an object leads to a segfault.
 (Editing existing objects works.)
 - Cursor is always shown, even when it's not desired.
-- Objects don't run when playing a world.
 - Unicode characters are garbled at the right edge of the screen due to Crt having been coaxed into something it really doesn't support.
 - Pressing H for Help in the editor hangs ZZT.
+(Not a hang, the rendering just stops.
+Blindly pressing Q,Y gets you out of the game.)
 - Possible stats corruption when going around a conveyor along with an object with stats.
+(Most easily tested with a bomb.)
+- Energizers in demo.zzt get the wrong color and character after the scroll is closed.
+Related to the crude double-buffer.
+- Picking up an object with stats in the editor and then going to a different board crashes ZZT as the stats are no longer available.
+Works in DOS.

 ### Known limitations